-She turned professional in 2006 and played her first match of her career in Szeged, Hungary defeating Dorottya Magas.
-She finished the year with another ITF singles title win at the Czech Republic beating Radana Holusuva at the finals.
-She started 2007 with another ITF match in January 21, 2007 clinching the ITF title in Stuttgart, Germany beating Anne Schaffer.
+She turned professional in 2006 and played the first match of her career in Szeged, Hungary defeating Dorottya Magas.
+She finished the year with another ITF singles title win in the Czech Republic beating Radana Holusuva at the finals.
+She started 2007 with another ITF match on January 21, 2007, clinching the ITF title in Stuttgart, Germany beating Anne Schaffer.

 In February, she overwhelmed Magdeline Ryanrik in the final round, 7-5, 7-6 in Prague claiming another ITF singles title.
 By the end of the year, she repeated the feat in hard court against the same opponent in Prerov, 7-5, 6-3.
-She entered and won another ITF main draw match in the Czech Republic in December 16, 2007 beating Ivana Lisjack, 6-4, 6-0.
+She entered and won another ITF main draw match in the Czech Republic on December 16, 2007, beating Ivana Lisjack, 6-4, 6-0.

 She opened the 2008 season with a bid at the Australian Open but failed to qualify.
-Her second round win at Memphis gave her an impressive win over World No. 8 Venus Williams.
-She won her first $75,000 ITF match in May at Monzon, Spain and broke through the Top 100 rising from No. 123 to No. 98.
-Her best finish this year is the quarterfinals at Budapest.
+Her second-round win at Memphis gave her an impressive win over World No. 8 Venus Williams.
+She won her first $75,000 ITF match in May at Monzon, Spain, and broke through the Top 100 rising from No. 123 to No. 98.
+Her best finish this year was in the quarterfinals in Budapest.

 After attaining her first Grand Slam and a successful year in 2011, Kvitova saw continued success in 2012.
 This success included victories at the Hopman Cup and Fed cup in doubles.
 The following year was a bit of a struggle for Kvitova, but she was able to recover late in the season.

 Despite her success, Kvitova also struggled with issues other than performance when she had to cope with mononucleosis.
 Although she briefly dropped out of the Top 20 in 2017, 2018 has seen her make a comeback into the Top 10.